 Let’s take a look at an example of this in action.
 Let’s say you’re pitching to Neutrogena, and want to uncover insights on their audience’s demographics and interests to direct your pitch.

-As it happens, Neutrogena buyers have an interest in household and beauty brands such as Fresh Wave, John Frieda and Marc Anthony Hair products.
+It’s not surprising Neutrogena fans have an interest in household and beauty brands, but knowing that those brands include Fresh Wave, John Frieda and Marc Anthony Hair products can inform strategic decisions.
 This data can help back up targeting decisions, as well as any proposed influencer marketing and co-branded efforts:

 This gives you new options that you may not have considered before.
 Not only will you demonstrate an out-of-the-box way of thinking to your prospects, but you’ll be able to back it up with compelling data.